Measure of tripartite quantum correlation in multiqubit symmetric pure state: Abstract

 \section{Abstract}

-We propose a direct measure of tripartite quantum entanglement in an arbitrary symmetric pure state of N correlated two-level atoms (qubits).
+We propose a direct measure of tripartite quantum correlation in an arbitrary symmetric pure state of N correlated two-level atoms (qubits).
 We compute the third order moments of the collective pseudo-spin operators in terms of the individual atomic operators of the atoms in the assembly and find that all the bipartite quantum correlation terms among the atoms cancel out leaving only the all possible tripartite quantum correlation terms among them.
 We observe that the third order moments are made up of solely the tripartite quantum correlations among the atoms.
 This helps to extract out only the tripartite quantum correlations among the N atoms and propose a measure and quantification of these correlations.
-We also propose the necessary and sufficient condition for the presence of tripartite quantum entanglement in such multi-atomic systems.
-We conjecture the way of determining the third order moments of the pseudo-spin operators of the two-level atoms in the assembly, experimentally.
+We also propose the necessary and sufficient condition for the presence of tripartite quantum correlation in such multi-atomic systems.
+We conjecture the way of determining the third order moments of the pseudo-spin operators of the two-level atoms in the assembly, experimentally.\\ {\it keywords: tripartite quantum correlation, two-level atom, pseudo-spin operator}